System explainer · Steam Frame

 Valve’s current standalone floors are concrete.
 Non-VR games need to run at least 30 fps at 1280x720 during normal play.
 VR games need to run at least 72 fps at 1728x1728 during normal play, and VR games below 1440x1440 appear Unsupported.
 Valve also checks controller support, controller glyphs, launcher behavior, legibility, Proton issues, and whether the game works without unsupported-device warnings.

-This is good for buyers because it turns “Steam on a headset” from a compatibility theory into a visible store signal.
-It is also a caution: Steam Frame’s local library should be judged by those labels, not by the size of the full Steam catalog.
+The label turns local compatibility into a visible store signal.
+Buyers should judge Steam Frame’s local library by those labels, not by the size of the full Steam catalog.

 Steam Frame Controllers are part of the story